What is Oxidation State Or Valency:

 While moving left to right across a period, the number of valence electrons of elements increases and varies between 1 to 8.
 But the valency of elements, when combined with H or O first, increases from 1 to 4 and then it reduces to zero.
 Consider two compounds containing oxygen Na2O and F2O.
 In F2O, the electronegativity of F is more than oxygen.
 Hence, each of F atoms will attract one electron from oxygen i.e. F will show -1 oxidation state and O will show +2 oxidation state.
 Whereas, in the case of Na2O, oxygen is highly electronegative than sodium atom.
 So oxygen will attract two electrons from each sodium atom showing -2 oxidation state and Na will have +1 oxidation state.
 The oxidation state of the element represents the charge possessed by an atom due to loss or gain of electrons (due to the electronegativity difference between the combining atoms) in the molecule.

 As we move down in a group the number of the valence electron does not change.
 Hence, all the elements of one group have the same valency.

-This was general about the periodicity of valence or oxidation states.
+This was general about oxidation states or the periodicity of valence.
 To know more about the properties of elements and its trend in periodic table subscribe Byju’s on Youtube.